TLeafWolf/C-_Group_Project/README.md

 ## Implementing a modular approach by using functions (10 points).
-Function to calculate the total price after the customer completes the order.
+Function to display the order info of each item ordered and its price after order is complete.

-Function to display the order info of each item ordered and its price after the customer completes the order.
+Function to calculate and display the total price after the customer completes the order.

 ## Use at least two files in your application.
 (10 points).